Ahmad0911/Ahmad0911/README.md

-- 👋 Hi, I’m @Ahmad0911
+- 👋 Hi there i'm Muhammed Ahmed
-- 👀 I’m interested in building android app
+- 👀 I’m Enthusiastic, reliable, highly motivated, Meticulous software engineer that love to proffer solution to problems.
+Fluent in languages and frameworks like java,javascript,react,angular and Sass.
+Seeking to leverage experience with multiple types of  software and application development.
-- 🌱 I’m currently learning kotlin with android
+- 🌱 I’m interested in learning tech related stuffs...
-- 💞️ I’m looking to collaborate on Android
+- 💞️ I’m looking to collaborate with more software developers out there to share ideas, build, solve and provide solution to problems.
 - 📫 How to reach me muhammedahmed0911@gmail.com

 <!---